petermr/dictionary/standards/dictionary_standards.md

 - MUST normalize XML attribute values (especially spaces)
 - MUST normalize URL encoding (unicode characters)
 - MUST normalize white space to single spaces in `terms`
-- MUST replace smart quotes, apostrophes with dumb ones
+- MUST replace smart quotes, apostrophes with dumb ones, hyphens and spaces
+- regularize the nesting of single and double quotes
-- add metadata or attribute called `[[[entry detection/selection method??]]]` indicating which tool was used to generate each dictionary entry (spacy, RAKE, YAKE, etc.)
+- add metadata indicating which tool was used to generate each dictionary entry (spacy, RAKE,
+	- Consider whether we should replace greek characters with text throughout, or add alternative (symbol or text) as synonym.
+Use expanded text (alpha) rather than the symbol as the main term.
+- When a dictionary is validated, print meta showing `Dictionary validated on [date]`.
+- Duplicate handling:
+	- Identify potential duplicates
+	- Print the name of the deficiency, the dictionary name (in case of batch dictionary validation) and which line number on which the error occurred.
+	- Print how many entries were found, and how many have multiple IDs that need to be resolved by the user.
+	- Or present the entry where duplicates were found and have the user choose whether to merge, delete or make synonym
+	- Print name of dictionary the line numbers in the dictionary XML  in which the duplicates occur
+	- distinguish between partial and exact match duplicates

+### Bugs
+YAKE, etc.)
 - MUST detect exact duplicates in `@term` using everything between `entry term="  "` (see examples below) to prevent false positives for duplicates.
 Currently, validator is marking "apium graveolens" (and others) as "duplicate terms not allowed apium graveolens"
 	- entry term="apium graveolens co2 extract"
 	- entry term="apium graveolens egypt"
 	- entry term="apium graveolens essence"
 	- entry term="apium graveolens extract"
-- Consider whether we should replace greek characters with text throughout, or add alternative (symbol or text) as synonym
-- normalize brackets in entry attributes
-- When checking for wikidataIDs, print meta showing date the check occurred.
-- Duplicate handling:
-	- Print the name of the deficiency, the dictionary name (in case of batch dictionary validation) and which line number on which the error occurred.
-	- Print how many entries were found, and how many have multiple IDs that need to be resolved by the user.
-	- Or present the entry where duplicates were found and have the user choose whether to merge, delete or make synonym
-	- Print name of dictionary the line numbers in the dictionary XML  in which the duplicates occur
-	- distinguish between partial and exact match duplicates

 ### syntax
-- in consideration of humans who visually/manually create, manage and edit dictionaries and/or curate sets of dictionaries, the following would make their jobs easier:
+- in consideration of humans who visually/manually create, manage and edit dictionaries and/or curate collections of dictionaries, the following would make their jobs easier:
-	- `attributes` SHOULD be ordered (or automatically reordered) uniformly for all dictionaries
+	- `attributes` on `entries` MAY BE be ordered (or automatically reordered) uniformly for all dictionaries
-	- `entry` to allow for an attribute such as `FOR REVIEW` (preferably in capital letters) to bring questionable entries to the attention of a human
-	- otherwise, some other code-commenting method
-	- this would likely be most useful/convenient if placed at the very beginning of an entry, so aberrations would stick out like a sore thumb and not be lost in a sea of wrapped (or not) text
+	- `entry` to allow for an attribute such as `FOR REVIEW` (preferably in capital letters) to bring questionable entries to the attention of a human (otherwise, some other code-commenting method), this would likely be most useful/convenient if placed at the very beginning of an entry, so aberrations would stick out like a sore thumb and not be lost in a sea of wrapped (or not) text

 ----
 ----

 # SCHEMA

-## managing dictionary sets
+## managing dictionary collections

 #### To Do
-- When a set (collection/compilation/volume/compendium) of dictionaries are created from a  source of information on a **general topic** composed of **chapter-specific sub-topics** (i.e. ICCP Climate Reports), it SHOULD be the case that each entry `<term/>` occurs in only ONE (1) `dictionary` in that `set`, and ONLY in the `dictionary` for the chapter in which the `term` is most relevant.
+- When a "collection" of dictionaries are created from a  source of information on a **general topic** composed of **chapter-specific sub-topics** (i.e. ICCP Climate Reports), it SHOULD be the case that each entry `<term/>` occurs in only ONE (1) `dictionary` in that `set`, and ONLY in the `dictionary` for the chapter in which the `term` is most relevant.
 - `terms` Occurring with relatively equal frequency across a range of chapter `dictionaries` forming  the `set` (at minimum, in two or more (>1) chapters), SHOULD be assigned/moved to a unique `dictionary` of "set-common" terms for the general topic.
 - Automating this redistribution of `terms` among `dictionaries` in a `set` would be determined (among other possible factors like, chapter title) by  frequency.
 Thus at least two new attributes (which MAY be deleted after `term` redistribution and `set` consolidation are complete) include:
 	- `@source=""` — which requires a step for the user/agent to define the name of the chapter and source, prior to beginning term extraction; AND  `@#term_frequency`  — This will then allow another script (to be created) to compare the frequency of terms appearing in each chapter, and move (or suggest to a human for moving) the term in the most relevant dictionary, and removing it from all others.
-#### Done
-- ABC

 # GENERAL RULES